 The Aquasure Harmony Whole House Water Softener is rated to remove up to 32,000 grains of hardness per day.
 It uses a unique Aquatrol Advanced Digital On-Demand Meter Control Head to keep everything working smoothly and also keep you updated on the status of the mineral and brine tanks.
 You can even schedule regenerations for the best time of day or let the unit operate in hands-free mode.

-The biggest problem with this unit is with the hoses and connections.
+The biggest problem with the Aquasure water softener is with the hoses and connections.
 These parts did not fit well and caused our unit to leak continuously.